nuitrcs/intro-programming-python-jun-2018/day-3/spyder_script.md

 ````
 Run the code in **data_analysis.py**.
 It works as if the **get_file_contents** function was still there, because it's importing it from **read_file.py**.

-###Extracting Data
+### Extracting Data

 In the Spyder console type len(my_data), and look in the variables inspector window to see what you can learn about my_data.
-If you access a single line of the data, you can see that it's just a string: to confirm this, in the console window, type `my_data[8]`
+If you access a single line of the data, you can see that it's just a string: to confirm this, in the console window, type ```my_data[8]```
-We need to break this up to make it useful: type `my_data[8].split()` to break it up into a list.
+We need to break this up to make it useful: type ```my_data[8].split()``` to break it up into a list.
-To save this into a list, type `data_list = my_data[8].split()`; to access the jobs number type `data_list[6]`.
+To save this into a list, type ```data_list = my_data[8].split()```; to access the jobs number type ```data_list[6]```.
 Note that this is a string of the number.

-——
-algorithms
+### Algorithms
-how do I solve this problem?
+How do I write a program to analyze this data?
-state the problem: get an average for each date in my dataset, put it in a dictionary
+The first step is to **state the question** I'm trying to answer: Is the number of jobs trending upward, downward or staying flat?

+**What I want the output of my program to be**: a plot of jobs over time so I can see the trends.

+Why this is tricky: I have too many variable data points to plot directly and make any sense out of it.
+I want to plot the average value of jobs for each day, but my dataset has an inconsistant number of job number samples for each day.
+The number of jobs is recorded every 15 minutes, except sometimes it isn’t - how to get average job numbers per day when the sample size is different every day?

-how do I get the average for each date in my dataset?
-Different number of entries per day, so I can’t just take 96 entries and call that a day.
+**State the problem**: how do I get the average for each date in my dataset?
+There are a different number of entries per day, so I can’t just take 96 entries and call that a day.

-I look through each entry, find the date, compare it to the previous day’s date.
+**State the solution**:  Look through each entry, find the date, compare it to the previous day’s date.
-If it’s the same date, then add the number of jobs to a variable called jobs_total.
+If it’s the same day, then add the number of jobs to a variable called jobs_total and read the next entry.
-If it’s a different date, then divide the jobs_total by the total number of entries for that day, and put it in a dict under the mon & date.
+If it’s a different day, then divide the jobs_total by the total number of entries for that day, and put it in a list.
-need to track the total number of entries for any given day
+To calculate the average, I need to track the total number of entries for any given day.

+**Write it in pseudocode**:
+Open the data file
+for each line of data:
+    get the current day
+    get the number of jobs
+    if the current day is still the day from the last record:
+        add the # of jobs to the total # of jobs for the day
+        increment the number of job samples for the day
+    elif the current day has changed from the last record:
+        calculate the average number of jobs for the day
+        put the ave for the day into a list
+        reset the variables for the next iteration

 ——————
 for entry in my_data: